ace-design/git-merge-adv/README.md

   python3 <path to alg init.py> --left <left parent path> --right <right parent path> --base <base file path> --out <output file>
   ```

+  * Assumption: Input files are of correct syntax.
+Tools will not work with incorrect syntax.

 ## Usage:
 * The [extracting-scripts](extracting-scripts/) directory contains all the tools needed to extract case studies from various github repositories
 * The [merge-algorithms](merge-algorithms/) directory includes all the merge tools that were developed in this project.
 The two main tools being [CompressedTree](merge-algorithms/CompressedTree/) and [MethodUnion](merge-algorithms/MethodUnion).